Assistive Technology for Special Needs Assistants

 Links to our recommendations for the very best apps and software for reading, writing and maths (we've done the research for you!)

-An official Certificate of Completion from University College Cork to show that you've successfully completed the training.
+An official Certificate of Completion from the CPD Standards Office to show that you've successfully completed the training.

 This course will start on the 7th of October.